Meet Dr. Manvich

 E-mail: manvich@rowan.edu

-I went on to earn my Ph.D. in Neuroscience from Emory University in Atlanta GA in 2011.
+I went on to earn my Ph.D. in Neuroscience from Emory University in 2011.
 Working under the mentorship of Dr. Leonard Howell, my dissertation studies characterized the impact of highly-selective serotonin 5-HT2C receptor agonists and antagonists on the neurochemical and behavioral effects of cocaine.
 I then continued my training as a postdoctoral fellow in the laboratory of Dr. David Weinshenker at Emory University School of Medicine, where I led three distinct research projects.
 My primary research project, which was ultimately supported by a K99/R00 award, focused on developing and characterizing a novel model of psychosocial stress-induced drug seeking in rodents.

 Use the links below to view Dr. Manvich's publication history: